-The Compensation Committee granted merit non-statutory stock options to the executive officers on January 4, 2016.
+The Compensation Committee granted merit non-statutory stock options to the executive officers on January 2, 2018, and granted additional non-statutory stock options to Dr. Monia on January 14, 2018 in connection with his promotion to Chief Operating Officer.
 All of these stock options were granted out of our 2011 Plan.
 The options have a term of seven years and vest at the rate of 25% for the first year and then at the rate of 2.08% per month for 36 months thereafter during the optionee's employment.

-The Compensation Committee granted RSUs to the executive officers on January 15, 2016.
+The Compensation Committee granted RSUs to the executive officers on January 15, 2018.
 All of these RSUs were granted out of our 2011 Plan.
-The RSUs vest at the rate of 25% per year over four years with a vesting commencement date of January 15, 2016.
+The RSUs vest at the rate of 25% per year over four years with a vesting commencement date of January 15, 2018.